5 min read · Design

 Key takeaways

-- Saturated field paint ages dramatically faster than ColorPlus
+- Saturated field paint ages dramatically faster than the same color in ColorPlus

 FAQ